 If a Lego piece can displace more water than its weight, it will float.
 This is called a positive buoyancy.
 If the amount of displaced water is less, then it will result in negative buoyancy, i.e., the Lego will sink.

-Nonetheless, if the displaced water weighs exactly the same as the Lego, it will lead to neutral buoyancy and the object will neither float, or sink.
+Nonetheless, if the displaced water weighs exactly the same as the Lego, it will lead to neutral buoyancy, and the object will neither float, nor sink.
 This means, the object will sink beneath the water’s surface, but will not sink all the way to the bottom.

 The shape of the object is also critical in this case.
 The hull of the ships or boats is designed in such a way that these vessels can push a large amount of the water, thus enhancing their buoyancy.
 You can learn more about it in this article if you are interested.

-So, Legos will float on the surface of water as long as they cannot break through the top layer, i.e., the barrier of the water surface.
+So, Legos will float on the surface of the water as long as they cannot break through the top layer, i.e., the barrier of the water’s surface.
 If they are not balanced or stable, they may slant; hence break the surface tension barrier and begin to sink.